ArthurDuval/sudoku_solver/README.md

 ## Features

-- Interactive command-line interface for inputting and displaying Sudoku grids.
+- Interactive command-line interface for inputting and displaying Sudoku grids (in progress).
 - Options for different solving speeds and display delays.
-- Clear and organized code structure with modular functions.

 ## Installation